edlutes/Transloc/README.md

 ~~2) Heroku can't find template/index.html~~

-3) Even if it does it'll run into the same problem as localhost
+3) Heroku doesn't have access to the geojson file either, so no heatmap
 4) File sizes are large...very large
 5) AWS hosting for GeoObs.geojson doesn't seem to be working